dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index.md

 ![css cascade](img/simple_precedence.png)

 Imagine the situation where there's a nice set of CSS styles that you'd like to use in your site.
 For instance [Bootstrap](http://getbootstrap.com) is a well know CSS framework but you need to customize and override some things.
 You'd add in your own stylesheet to load later and the styles would apply on top of the previous ones.
-The precendence order is a bit more complicated:
+The precedence order is a bit more complicated:

 * The more specific our selector is the higher its weight (e.g. a selector having three classes will win a selector with two classes)
 * A more specific selector takes over a less specific one, regardless of the order in which they appear